astrolicious/astro-theme-provider/CONTRIBUTING.md

 - Help improve the documentation
 - Use `astro-theme-provider`, give feedback about your experience and open issues for any bugs you find
-- Participate in discussions in the ~Discord Channel?~, Issues Tab, Dicussions Tab, etc and give suggestions for improvments or enhancments
+- Participate in discussions in the [Discord Channel](https://chat.astrolicious.dev), [Issues Tab](https://github.com/astrolicious/astro-theme-provider/issues), [Discussions Tab](https://github.com/astrolicious/astro-theme-provider/discussions), etc and give suggestions for improvments or enhancments
-- Take ownership of an issue tagged `help wanted`, this can be anything from a simple bug fix to a large enhancement for the project
+- Take ownership of an issue (typically tagged as `help wanted`), this can be anything from a simple bug fix to a large enhancement for the project
 - Review PRs, it is important that code is reviewed and approved by someone that did not author the PR

 ### Setting up local repo